whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ## Rendering the tree view

 When rendering tree views, we have to use nested functions.
-Because we can not estimate the nested level and rendering process should do in a dynamic way.
+Because rendering process must do in a dynamic way.

-Define a function named `renderList` in the `FileBrowser` component to render the root file list and nested file lists.
+Define a function named `renderList` in the `FileBrowser` component to render file lists.
 This function should take all paths as an array of strings.
-And it should return an array of `ListItem` elements and `Collapse` elements.
-So I am using the return type as `JSX.Element`.
+And it should return an array of `ListItem | Collapse` elements.
+So I am using the return type as a generic `JSX.Element`.

 ```tsx
 # src/FileBrowser.tsx